 The reviews for the Lacuna weren't all bad.
 Many "important" people liked it and it took first place at a few book contests.
 For me, it was one of those books by which I mark time - my life before I read the Lacuna and life afterward.

 I'm sure there is no need to state the obvious for all you literary types and English majors (you can skip the rest of the paragraph).
 For all others, I'll state it plainly.
-How I feel about a book is very personal, and should not be based upon the opinion of others, no matter how fashionable or in the know said others might be.
+How I feel about a book is very personal, and should not be based upon the opinion of others, no matter how fashionable or in the know said others might seem.

 Thanks to Ms. Kingsolver, Ms. Corrigan and yard sales for driving that lesson home.
 Life after the Lacuna is good!